line-indonesia/LINE-Notify-Example-React/README.md

 ## Explanation
-You can find the detail explanation of the signaling server flow in [this medium blog](https://mrizkysatrio.medium.com/sending-notification-with-line-notify-using-react-and-netlify-7a86006705e7).
+You can find the detail explanation of this repository in [this medium blog](https://mrizkysatrio.medium.com/sending-notification-with-line-notify-using-react-and-netlify-7a86006705e7).

 ## Feedback